jacobemcken/jacobemcken.github.io/_posts/2024-01-12-very-small-pdf-for-testing.md

 Having my test PDF contain visible text was important to me.
-A blank page can easily be a symptom of something not working, so using a blank page for testing could potentially hide actual errors.
+A blank page can easily be a symptom of something not working, so using a blank page for testing potentially hides actual errors.

 I started searching for the PDF specification, pondering if I could write one by hand.